 Another technique you can use to increase dwell time is to introduce a “pageless” or scrolling design for your web pages.

 Fortunately, there’s a handy solution that doesn’t involve a great deal of work.
 To help search engine crawlers thoroughly index the content of a scrolling page, the page has to be broken up into paginated sections.
 Each section has a similar <title> tag, with rel=”next” and rel=”prev” values declared in the <head> tag.

 To read more about how to paginate an infinitely scrolling page, check out Google’s official blog post on the topic.

-Whether dwell time is a ranking signal or not, increasing the amount of time visitors spend on your site can only be a good thing.
+Whether dwell time is a ranking signal or not, increasing the amount of time visitors spend on your site and reducing your bounce rate can only be a good thing.
 By implementing the features listed above, you can make your pages stickier, provide a more engaging experience for your visitors, and potentially increase conversions.
 Oh, and if Forrester is right, you might just rank more highly as well.

 Originally from the U.K., Dan Shewan is a journalist and web content specialist who now lives and writes in New England.
 Dan’s work has appeared in a wide range of publications in print and online, including The Guardian, The Daily Beast, Pacific Standard magazine, The Independent, McSweeney’s Internet Tendency, and many other outlets.